Texas State Bobcats football statistical leaders

 The Texas State Bobcats football statistical leaders are individual statistical leaders of the Texas State Bobcats football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Bobcats represent Texas State University in the NCAA's Sun Belt Conference.
+The Bobcats currently represent Texas State University (TXST) in the NCAA Division I FBS Pac-12 Conference.

 Although Texas State began competing in intercollegiate football in 1904, the school's official record book considers the "modern era" to have begun in 1950.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: